rows/hiring/job descriptions/Data Engineer_Porto.md

 # Requirements
 * At least 3 years of work experience as a Data Engineer, Data Scientist or Data Analyst.
 * At least 3 years of work experience in the tech space.
-* Very knowledgeable about the dashdash product and our industry.
+* Very knowledgeable about the Rows product and our industry.
 * Accomplished in adding clear value to a product in past positions.
 * Proficient in setting up a data warehousing solution.
 * Proficient in ETL design, implementation and maintenance.